-- 13. Professional services Mentors and Protégés are expected to attend the Caltrans Region 4 CalMentor quarterly M-P liaison meetings. - 14.
-A Mentor shall not require a Protégé to have an exclusive bidding agreement contrary to 15 U.S.C. §§ 1, 2, 18, 45. - 15.
+- 13. A Mentor shall not require a Protégé to have an exclusive bidding agreement contrary to 15 U.S.C. §§ 1, 2, 18, 45. - 14.
 Generally Unacceptable Practices Protégé subcontractors are not allowed to be middlemen or passive conduits not in accord with standard industry practices or which serve no commercially useful function.
 Arrangements in which a Protégé subcontractor is acting essentially as a broker are not permitted.
-The M-P Agreement shall not include any terms that limit the Protégé owner's control and management of the Protégé firm. - 16.
+The M-P Agreement shall not include any terms that limit the Protégé owner's control and management of the Protégé firm. - 15.
 If a 1st-tier subcontractor is a Mentor it is responsible for the reporting and meeting requirements described herein, including the PDP.
 Contractors shall include in the subcontracts with firms who will be Mentors, provisions incorporating the M-P Program requirements.